 - Onboarding analytics: onboarding data is priceless for organizations that want to improve their onboarding strategy.
 Which parts resonate well with candidates, which parts do they struggle to get through?
 For this reason, look for solutions that allow you to collect information to improve your future sessions.

-- Branding: Similar to virtual event solutions, most virtual onboarding solutions let users customize various aspects, both visual and text, to help users convey their business’s culture.
+- Branding: Similar to virtual event solutions, most virtual onboarding solutions let employers customize various aspects, both visual and text, to help them convey their business's culture.
 You can also look for solutions that offer live interaction, such as live chat or video calls, to let your candidate interact with your team.

 Who Is Doing It Right?

 Lyse Energy is a Norwegian energy company.
 They are actively producing energy and developing and maintaining the power grid in 14 municipalities in the country.
 To become one of the best places to work in the country, the company has identified critical weaknesses in its onboarding process to improve using a virtual onboarding tool:

 - Low productivity: previously, Lyse's new hire often took time to start showing productivity because both parties did not adequately follow up on introductory courses and tasks.
 Their chosen virtual onboarding solution now tracks assigned tasks and informs both parties of current progress and deadline.

 - Information inconsistency: Lyse detected inconsistencies in the onboarding process.
 As the process was being handled by hiring managers across different departments, the onboarding result is often individual-dependent.
 Their solution for this problem is to have the onboarding solution distribute standardized information files to new hires across the company.

 The nature of campus recruiting is one of change and improvement.
 To better find and attract tech-savvy candidates, recruiters constantly adapt game plans that incorporate campus recruiting solutions to optimize their hiring process.